Rostislav Václavíček

 Rostislav Václavíček (7 December 1946 – 7 August 2022) was a Czech footballer who played as a defender.
 He was a participant in the 1980 Olympic Games, where Czechoslovakia won the gold medal.

-In his country he played for FC Zbrojovka Brno, scoring 13 league goals in 289 games.
+In his country, Václavíček played for FC Zbrojovka Brno, scoring 13 league goals in 289 games.
 He still holds the Czechoslovak and Czech league record playing 280 league matches in row.